 Many of us abuse the liver through our own voluntary actions like excessive alcohol drinking or eating unhealthy food.
-Unfortunately, there are also things which are beyond our control that are harming our liver irreparably.
+Unfortunately, there are also things that are beyond our control that are harming our lives irreparably.

-The chemical laced food that has become commonplace in our country, where regulation implementation is really lax, harms ours liver.
+The chemical-laced food that has become commonplace in our country, where regulation implementation is really lax, harms our liver.
 Additionally, some medicines impact liver function, as a side effect.
 The author knows of a relative, who was on Parkinson’s medication.